yuhanghe01/data_augmentation_caffe/README.md

 </tr>
 </table>
 </br>
-<p>From left to right: Original RGB image, fish-eye distortion, vignetting, three color casting (red, green, blue channel, respectively.)</p>
+From left to right: Original RGB image, fish-eye distortion, vignetting, three color casting (red, green, blue channel, respectively.).
+I did not given other augmentation results because they are easy to imagine.